 - A better way to create and maintain a theme:

-- New default theme (classy and efficient).
+- A new default theme (classy and efficient).

-- Create a new onboarding for beginners,
+- A new onboarding for beginners.

-- Easily find installed and non-installed modules.
+- An easier way to find installed and non-installed modules.

 - An improved administration interface menu structure, focused on getting the most common tasks done faster.

-Will it be easy to upgrade from previous versions of PrestaShop to v1.7?
+Is it be easy to upgrade from previous versions of PrestaShop to v1.7?

 In short: no, it won’t.
 You can upgrade, but be prepared to have to adapt or replace many of your addons (theme, modules).

 For starters, 1.6 themes will not work on 1.7.
 That’s a definite.
 We rewrote the way themes are made, and theme designers will be delighted to find in the new Starter Theme a solid foundation for their own themes.
-With this foundation, new themes can be created in half the time it took you to create a 1.6 theme.
+With this foundation, new themes can be created in half the time it took to create a 1.6 theme.

 Now, about modules.
 All well-written 1.6 modules should work with little to no changes in 1.7, except: